Please ensure Javascript is enabled for purposes of website accessibility

 • Assistance dogs and dogs registered with the Emotional Support Animal Registry are welcome, with water available on request.

-• The Info Desk has a low counter area and induction hearing loop.
+• The welcome desk has a low counter area and induction hearing loop.

 • There is a manual wheelchair available for free hire.
 Please contact the museum before your visit if you require use of the wheelchair.

-• There are plug points in the Processional Way for mobility scooters and battery operated wheelchairs.
+• There are plug points in the foyer for mobility scooters and battery operated wheelchairs.

 • Some of our lockers may not be accessible for all visitors, please ask a staff member for assistance.